-Joslyn et al. (2009) find that using a pie graphic reduces reference class errors of PoP forecasts (although not significant), and so it was hypothesised that providing a visual representation of uncertainty might improve decision-making ability and allow participants to better interpret the probability.
+57 Joslyn et al. (2009) find that using a pie graphic reduces reference class errors of PoP forecasts (although 58 not significant), and so it was hypothesised that providing a visual representation of uncertainty might 59 improve decision-making ability and allow participants to better interpret the probability.

-For the first part of the rainfall question the best presentation formats are those where the percentage is provided explicitly.
-The error bars overlap for these three formats so there is no definitive best format identified from this analysis.
-Participants who were presented with 'Bar + Rating' or 'Bar Only' did not perform as well, despite these presentation formats containing the same information.
-This suggests that provision of the PoP as a percentage figure is vital for optimising decision-making.
-Note that participants who were not presented with a Bar or Percentage would not have been able to answer all four questions correctly without guessing.
+61 For the first part of the rainfall question the best presentation formats are those where the percentage is who were not presented with a Bar or Percentage would not have been able to answer all four questionscorrectly without guessing.

+62 provided explicitly.
+The error bars overlap for these three formats so there is no definitive best format

+- 63 identified from this analysis.
+Participants who were presented with 'Bar + Rating' or 'Bar Only' did not - 64 perform as well, despite these presentation formats containing the same information.
+This suggests that - provision of the PoP as a percentage figure is vital for optimising decision-making.
+Note that participants

-For the second part of the rainfall question (Fig. 6b), there is no significant difference in the median values for any of the formats that explicitly present the probability, the 'bar only' format is perhaps the best due to <a href="https://harving.ncbi.org/harving-ncbi.org/ha
+For the second part of the rainfall question (Fig. 6b), there is no significant difference in the median values for any of the formats that explicitly present the probability, the 'bar only' format is perhaps the best due to having the smallest range.
+This result suggests that providing a good visual representation of the probability is more helpful than the probability itself, though equally the bar may just have been more intuitive within this game format for choosing the correct satellite button.

-An interesting result, although not pertinent for presenting uncertainty, is that the median for those participants who are only provided with deterministic information is significantly more than 0, and therefore they are, on average, overestimating the chance of rain given the information.
-The overestimation of probabilities for Q3 shifts 2 and 3, and Q4 Shift 1 (Fig. 5), where heavy rain showers were forecast with chances of rain being 'high', shows that this may largely be to do with an overestimation of the likelihood of rain when a rain symbol is included, though interestingly this is not seen for the drizzle forecast in Q4 Shift 4, where all participants underestimate the chance of rain, or for the light rain showers in Q1 Shift 1.
-This replicates the finding of Sivle (2014) which finds that some people anticipate a large amount of rain to be a more certain forecast than a small amount of rain.
-Further research could address how perceptions of uncertainty are influenced by the weather symbol, and if this perception is well-informed (e.g. how often does rain occur when heavy rain showers are forecast).
+75 An interesting result, although not pertinent for presenting uncertainty, is that the median for those 76 participants who are only provided with deterministic information is significantly more than 0, and 77 therefore they are, on average, overestimating the chance of rain given the information.
+The 78 overestimation of probabilities for Q3 shifts 2 and 3, and Q4 Shift 1 (Fig. 5), where heavy rain showers 79 were forecast with chances of rain being 'high', shows that this may largely be to do with an 80 overestimation of the likelihood of rain when a rain symbol is included, though interestingly this is not 81 seen for the drizzle forecast in Q4 Shift 4, where all participants underestimate the chance of rain, or for 82 the light rain showers in Q1 Shift 1.
+This replicates the finding of Sivle (2014) which finds that some 83 people anticipate a large amount of rain to be a more certain forecast than a small amount of rain.
+Further 84 research could address how perceptions of uncertainty are influenced by the weather symbol, and if this 85 perception is well-informed (e.g. how often does rain occur when heavy rain showers are forecast).